Board Certification General Policies

 Each BOC utilizes the services of ABPS to assist in the planning, development, and administration of certification and recertification examinations as required by the ABPS affiliation requirements.
 ABPS assists the certifying bodies by guiding the planning, development, and psychometric evaluation of assessment procedures designed to measure professional competency.

-All applications are available through the individual “Boards of Certification” areas located in the right-hand navigation links.
+All applications are available through the individual “Boards of Certification” areas located in the left-hand navigation links.
 All applications are in PDF format and require Adobe Acrobat Reader to be viewed and printed.

-Applicants must complete the application process by December 1 for the April/May examination cycle and by May 1 for the October/November examination cycle.
+Applicants must complete the application process by December 1 for the May examination cycle and by April 1 for the October examination cycle.

 All information submitted by the applicant is subject to primary source verification.
 Submission of false or misleading information constitutes grounds for exclusion from the certification process.
 By signing and having the application notarized, the applicant agrees to hold harmless the ABPS-affiliated boards of certification and all parties responding in good faith during such verification and for actions taken by the boards of certification during a thorough review of the information contained in the application.